 - (1) Purpose.
 To resolve any disputes concerning the contents of the pretrial order. - (2) Preparation.
-Counsel shall be fully prepared to present to the court all information and documentation necessary for completion of the pretrial order.
-Failure to do so shall result in the sanctions provided by this local rule. - (3) Sanctions.
-Failure to comply with the provisions of Local Civil Rule 16.1(d)(2) may result in the imposition of a monetary fine not to exceed \$250.00 against the offending counsel and may result in any other sanction allowable by the Federal Rules of Civil Procedure against the parties or their counsel. - (4) Pretrial Order.
-Counsel for all parties shall be responsible for preparing the final pretrial order and presenting it to the court properly signed by all counsel at a time designated by the court.
-Upon approval by the court, the original shall be filed with the clerk.
-Failure to provide a unified pretrial order may result in sanctions being imposed against all parties to the action.
+The parties shall be fully prepared to present to the court all information and documentation necessary for completion of the final pretrial order.
+Failure to do so shall result in the sanctions provided by this local rule. - (3) Pretrial Order.
+All parties shall be responsible for presenting the final proposed pretrial order, properly signed by all parties, at a time designated by the court.